 What's coming in Apex Legends Season 7?
-Everything we know | Dexerto.com
+Everything we know - Dexerto

 In the case of Legend changes, the Respawn team regularly tweaks a few things at the start of each season – be it cutting down a cooldown on a certain ability or giving a legend a brand new passive.

 Pathfinder has already been confirmed to be getting a buff in the near future, and it makes sense that this would come in Season 7.

-Many fans believe that both Loba and Octane could do with a small tweak, so they could be prime candidates as well.
+Respawn have no also confirmed that Mirage and Rampart will be getting buffs in the new Season, though haven’t given any details on what exactly they will be yet.

 New weapon type: Gadgets